-The GSME should be interoperable with the Communications Broker and other Smart Metering Equipment deployed in the consumer premises.
-Interoperability on this basis is achieved through the following conformance requirements; those which require external certification are treated as dependency requirements for CPA certification, and must be demonstrated before CPA certification can be achieved.
+The Communications Hub should be interoperable with the Communications Broker and other Smart Metering Equipment deployed in the consumer premises.
+Interoperability is achieved through the following requirements; those which require external certification are treated as dependency requirements for CPA certification, and must be demonstrated before CPA certification can be achieved.

-Requirement Standard(s) External Certification Declaration of intended conformance with a relevant version of SMETS 2.
-Reference [b] N/A - No external certification required for CPA compliance.
+Requirement Standard External Certification Declaration of intended conformance with a relevant version of CHTS.
+Reference [e] N/A - No external certification required for CPA compliance.
 Declaration of intended conformance with a relevant version of the Great Britain Companion Specifications (GBCS).
 Reference [d] N/A - No external certification required for CPA compliance.
-The GSME shall be certified by the ZigBee Alliance as compliant with the ZigBee requirements identified in the relevant version of SMETS 2 and associated version of GBCS, as set out in the Technical Specification Applicability Tables (TSAT).
-Reference [b] Reference [d] Reference [h] ZigBee

-Requirement Standard(s) External Certification The GSME must be interoperable with the cryptographic protocols used to secure messages from the Communications Broker and end-to-end messages from authorised Service Users.
-Reference [d] CAVP or CPA 1 .
+The Communications Hub shall be certified by the ZigBee Alliance as compliant with the ZigBee requirements identified in the relevant version of SMETS 2 and associated version of GBCS, as set out in the Technical Specification Applicability Tables (TSAT).
+Reference [e] Reference [d] Reference [h] ZigBee The Communications Hub shall be interoperable with DCC systems such that the DCC need not make any adjustments to its systems in order to establish Communications Links with the Communications Hub via its WAN Interface.
+Reference [d] N/A - No external certification required.
+The Communications Hub must be interoperable with the cryptographic protocols used to secure end-to-end messages from authorised Service Users.
+Reference [d] CAVP or CPA 3 .

-1 When algorithm certification is included under CPA then it will be assessed as part of the evaluation of the meter: there is no separate CPA evaluation implied.
+3 When algorithm certification is included under CPA then it will be assessed as part of the evaluation of the meter: there is no separate CPA evaluation implied.